kjkwang/APIM-Gateway-Developer-Tools/README.md

 * [How You Can Contribute](#how-you-can-contribute)
 * [License](#licenses)

 This GitHub repository serves as a launchpad and sitemap for the CA API Gateway developer tools and CI/CD reference implementations for your organization to implement a CI/CD workflow for your Container Gateway solution development life cycle in ephemeral mode.

-There are two parts to the CI/CD workflow: design time and run time.
+There are two main parts of the CI/CD workflow: local development (i.e., design time) and the actual CI/CD pipeline (i.e., run time) - it's important to distinguish the two as you'll be implementing the workflow in stages so that you can understand how the components work together.

-#### Design Time :
+#### Design Time: Road to CI/CD with GitOps-Oriented Local Development
 Design Time refers to activities pertaining to the design or development activities of Gateway policy language.

-#### Run Time :
+#### Run Time: CI/CD Pipeline with Log Analytics and Performance Metrics
 Run Time refers to the activities pertaining to delivery, integration, and deployment activities of the Container Gateway life cycle – automation is used where the described tools allow it.

 ## About the Beta Release